tommyfuu/MOSAIC/README.md

 #### 1b.iv PCA-based statistical testing and visualization for batch effect correction

 #### 1b.v Alpha-/beta- diversity based statisical testing and visualization for batch effect correction

 #### 1b.vi Evaluating whether biological significance is retained

+## 2. Replicating the results

+Codes for replicating the results can be found in the results directory.

 Cheers,\
 Tom Fu